EwoutV/splicer/docs/TODO/builtin-config-substrate.md

 ## Sequencing

-**Hold until tier2 lands.** The substrate's composition wiring (item 5) sits in the same adapter/composition pipeline that tier2 codegen is actively touching.
-Building in parallel guarantees merge conflict;
-branching off the tier2 branch trades that for repeated rebases against a moving target.
-Cleanest path: tier2 → main, then config substrate as a fresh branch off main.
+Tier 2 has landed, so the substrate can proceed as a fresh branch off main without the merge-conflict risk the original plan was sequenced around.

-In the meantime, `otel-bare-metrics` runs in always-flush (`buffer = 1`) mode with hardcoded defaults.
+Until the substrate lands, `otel-bare-metrics` runs in always-flush (`buffer = 1`) mode with hardcoded defaults.
 The `TODO(aggregation)` block in its `lib.rs` lists the config keys and semantics so the rework is mechanical once the substrate is in place.

 ## Defaults / missing-key semantics